Skip to navigation menu Skip to content

 If your child has:

-• Very loose or painful joints: A physical therapist (PT) can help your child strengthen and stabilize the supporting structures around their joints.
+• Very loose or painful joints: A can help your child strengthen and stabilize the structures that support their joints.

-• Swelling, stiffness or other signs of arthritis: Your child will see a doctor who specializes in inflammatory diseases that affect joints and connective tissues (rheumatologist).
+• Swelling, stiffness or other signs of arthritis: Your child will see a doctor who specializes in inflammatory diseases that affect joints and connective tissues (rheumatologist) or a doctor who specializes in bone and joint problems (orthopedic surgeon or sports medicine specialist).

 • Problems with their spine or other bones: An orthopedic doctor will check your child and provide treatment.

-• Unusually short height: Your child will be evaluated to see if growth hormone therapy or other treatment could help.
+• Unusually short height: We will check your child to see if growth hormone therapy or other treatment could help.

 • Teeth and bite alignment

-Good mouth care (oral hygiene) is important for all children, but especially those with craniofacial conditions.
+Good mouth care (oral hygiene) and cavity prevention are important for all children, but especially those with craniofacial conditions.
 Many children with Stickler syndrome will need orthodontic and dental treatment.

-• A pediatric dentist or orthodontist will check your child’s general dental health and look to see if their teeth are too crowded.
+• A pediatric dentist or orthodontist will check your child’s general dental health and see if their teeth are too crowded.

-• When your child is 5 or 6 years old, an orthodontist will start checking how their upper and lower jaws fit together (occlusion).
-We will continue to check your child’s bite as they grow.
+• When your child is 6 years old, an orthodontist will start checking how their upper and lower jaws fit together (occlusion).
+We will keep checking your child’s bite as they grow.

-• If their teeth and jaws do not fit together properly when their face bones have finished growing, your child may need surgery to align their jaws.
+• If their teeth and jaws do not fit together well when their face bones have finished growing, your child may need surgery to align their jaws.
 This is called orthognathic surgery.
-Usually, the bones finish growing at 16 years for a female and 18 years for a male.
+Usually, the bones are almost done growing at 16 years for a female and 18 years for a male.

 • At least 6 months before surgery on the jaw, your child will get braces to make sure the teeth fit together well after surgery.